Quick Stats

 Reapplication Policy

 Reapplication policies are not explicitly stated.
-However, the foundation has demonstrated long-term relationships with certain organizations (such as the Rochester Philharmonic Orchestra, with over 30 years of partnership), suggesting they support organizations repeatedly when there is mission alignment.
+However, the foundation has demonstrated long-term relationships with certain organisations (such as the Rochester Philharmonic Orchestra, with over 30 years of partnership), suggesting they support organisations repeatedly when there is mission alignment.

 Application Success Factors